 - Meet employers at UC Davis career fairs, employer recruiting events, information sessions or career panel discussions.
-View the ICC’s Calendar of Events.
+View the ICC's calendar.
 New events are added daily.

-- Develop a professional profile on social media sites such as LinkedIn, Twitter, Science Careers, Vitae, or Research Gate, follow employers and join a UC Davis LinkedIn group, including the ICC's closed group for master's, PhDs, and postdocs.
+- Develop a professional profile on social media sites such as LinkedIn, Twitter, Science Careers, Vitae, or Research Gate, follow employers and join a UC Davis LinkedIn group.

 - Conduct informational interviews with professionals.
 This is an effective way to build relationships with people in your field of interest and gather information from industry experts.